-All sales are final unless the student drops a class, withdraws from school, or a class is cancelled.
-Refunds for textbooks will be granted provided that the following conditions are met:
+All students can return unopened class materials within 5 days of purchase or pickup (if ordered online) to receive a full refund.
+Also students who drop a class, withdraw from school, or have a class that is cancelled are eligible for full refunds.
+Refunds for textbooks will be granted, provided that the following conditions are met: